agpirate/AMEHAT/.github/readMe.txt

 & when there is any
      + push requests over the given listed branches... the file excuted the job listed.. &
-     + pull requests over the given listed branches... the file excuted the job listed.. & give results(alerts) to the github account owner [ and this whole watch and excuttions will done by github services]
+     + pull requests over the given listed branches... the file excuted the job listed.. &

+give results(alerts) to the github account owner [ and this whole watch and excuttions will done by github services.. in new virtual system.. that setuped with all dependencies.. ]

 ---------------Triggering point